The crankshaft is a crucial component of a diesel engine. To guarantee its quality, 100% inspection is performed after it has been manufactured.

 (4) Appearance and identification of exposed non-metallic inclusions

-The inclusions are generally divided into metal inclusions and non-metallic inclusions.
+The inclusions in steel are generally categorized into two types: metallic and non-metallic inclusions.

-Non metallic inclusions are the reaction products of gases in steel, deoxidizer and alloy elements during smelting, as well as refractory fragments mixed in steel.
+On the other hand, non-metallic inclusions are formed by the reaction of gases in steel, deoxidizers, and alloy elements during smelting, as well as the presence of refractory fragments.

 Fig. 12 Single open inclusion and enlarged morphology

-The sample is taken perpendicular to the crack and observed under the metallographic microscope.
+A sample is taken perpendicular to the crack and examined under a metallographic microscope.

-The depth is not deep and the bottom is round, as shown in Fig. 13.
+The depth of the crack is not deep and its bottom has a round shape, as shown in Figure 13.

 Fig. 13 Cross section without corrosion

 4. Appearance and identification of non surface defect magnetic traces

 After conducting magnetic particle flaw detection, the magnetic suspension should be wiped clean and observed with the naked eye under good lighting conditions.